Jacob-Friesen/obscurejs_utilities/README.md

 Used to create a most popular page:

 --debug Show debug printouts
--o The file to output the formatted data to
+--html The HTML file to output the formatted data to.
+If not specified the JSON to write HTML is printed to console --css The CSS file to output the formatted data to.
+If not specified nothing is copied.

 **Example**

-    node update_most_popular.js --debug true -o most_popular.html
+    node update_most_popular.js --html ../portfolio_website/src/downloads/most_popular.html --css ../portfolio_website/src/downloads/most_popular.css